Are you getting the most from each press?

 - A good starting PSI for flower should range between 5,000 PSI - 7,500 PSI and no higher than 10,000 PSI.
 This will provide the flower with enough pressure to begin to ooze that liquid gold we’ve all come to know and love.

 - Hash is quite different, since the resins in hash have already been washed, or stripped from the bud, it will require a lot less pressure to begin to produce.
-We recommend your pressure range be between 1,500 PSI - 4,500 PSI and no higher than 5,000 PSI.
+We recommend your pressure range be between 1,500 PSI - 4,500 PSI*

 On the way to mastering your pressing craft, you will most certainly hear many differing ways, opinions, and techniques of pressing rosin.
 Rest assured, the team here at Sasquash is committed to providing you with the best quality and service money can buy and have your back every step of the way.
 When it comes to bringing you a superior squashing experience, make Sasquash your first choice for everything Rosin.
 Inquire about how to get yours today!